Last updated on September 22nd, 2023 at 07:53 am

 Stiff and uncomfortable ride

-Another result of high air pressure on tires is that the car delivers an uncomfortable ride, especially on bumps and uneven roads.
-The tire with the high pressure gets bouncy and when there are bumps the whole car jumps like crazy.
-The stiffness of the ride is also the result of high air pressure on the tires.
+Another result of high pressure on tires is that the car delivers an uncomfortable ride, especially on bumps and uneven roads.
+The tire with the high pressure gets bouncy, and when there are bumps, the whole car jumps like crazy.
+The stiffness of the ride is also the result of high air on the tires.

 How to keep track

-To keep track of tire air pressure is to check your tire air regularly.
-And the other easy and convenient way to keep track of your tires is to use a monitoring tire pressure sensor.
-The TPMS will keep you informed about the air pressure on the tire and will notify you if the air is below the recommended level as well.
+To keep track of tire air, check your tire air regularly.
+The other easy and convenient way to keep track of your tires is to use a monitoring tire pressure sensor.
+The TPMS will inform you about the tire’s air and notify you if the air is below the recommended level.

 Recommended air pressure